bnourse/conair/README.md

 - Press `/` to enter filter mode
 - Type part of a filename to filter the list
-- Press `.` to filter by file extension
 - Press `Escape` to exit filter mode

 ### Reordering